GeraPashchenko/Test-task/Readme.md

 As I understood from the test task information - the "***date***" property of the "***Reservation***" entity is one day and both "***start_time***" and "***end_time***" in combination are time of one specific reservation in current "***date***"(means one day).

+The next confirmation that implementing this task I assumed that not only one user can book the specific amenity in parallel.

+**For example**: we have 5 toothbrushes and 5 users; so every user can hold it's own toothbrush in parallel, and the amenity is a toothbrush.

 ## Data format

  - Date – timestamp of the day, hour 00:00